lwjglgamedev/zvk/bookcontents/chapter-07/chapter-07.md

 We will create a 4x4 matrix `projMatrix` that will be created as a projection matrix.
 It requires the following parameters:
 - `fov`: Field of view in radians.
 - `near`: Z coordinate of the near plane.
-- `near`: Z coordinates of the far plane of.
+- `near`: Z coordinates of the far plane.
 - `width`: Width of the render area.
 - `height`: Height of the render area.